amard33p/fastapi-dramatiq/README.md

-# FastAPI Dramatiq Demo with PostgreSQL Only
+# FastAPI Dramatiq, Periodiq Demo with PostgreSQL Only

-This project demonstrates a FastAPI application integrated with [Dramatiq](https://dramatiq.io/) for background task processing.
+This project demonstrates a FastAPI application integrated with [Dramatiq](https://dramatiq.io/) for background task processing and [Periodiq](https://gitlab.com/bersace/periodiq) for periodic task scheduling.
 It uses [dramatiq-pg](https://gitlab.com/dalibo/dramatiq-pg), which leverages just PostgreSQL for both the message broker and the results backend, removing the need for RabbitMQ and Redis.

 Checkout the branch [redis-rabbitmq](https://github.com/amard33p/fastapi-dramatiq/tree/redis-rabbitmq) if you instead want to use Redis as result backend and RabbitMQ as broker.